how to improve cash flow with factoring

 An invoice factoring fee (usually a percentage) is only one of the potential costs that could be hiding in an invoice factoring agreement.
 We will review any agreement presented to you to explain the fee structure.

-We help our clients get factoring contracts that are transparent and simple, with factors that don’t tack on fees for administrative work, schedule processing, proposals, due diligence, customer credit checks or notifications.
+We help our clients get factoring contracts that are transparent and simple, with factors that don’t tack on fees for administrative work, schedule processing, proposals, due diligence, customer credit checks, or notifications.
 Hidden fees might seem small but can quickly add up and negate some of the benefits that factoring invoices should be generating when it comes to your organization’s cash flow and working capital.

 5. Not meeting monthly minimums (you want to factor fewer invoices).